SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Editor’s Note: Blink is a good entry-level choice for security cameras.
 But if you want to uplevel your security game, we recommend ADT Self Setup.
 Read our ADT Self Setup review to see why they have one of the highest-rated security systems and security cameras.

 Blink has been remarkably consistent over the years, maintaining a small but reliable lineup of security cameras.
-In fact, even though it’s now in the Amazon family (alongside Ring, another one of our top security camera brands), it still offers only a few security cameras.
-There’s the Blink Mini and Mini 2 plug-in cameras, the Blink Outdoor, the Blink Indoor, and the Blink Wired Floodlight Camera.
+In fact, even though it’s now in the Amazon family (alongside Ring, another one of our top security camera brands), it still offers only a handful of security cameras.
+There’s the Blink Mini and Mini 2 plug-in camera, the Blink Outdoor, the Blink Indoor, and the Blink Wired Floodlight Camera.
 That’s much fewer options than Ring.
 (See our Ring vs. Blink comparison.)

 FYI: Blink is one of the most affordable security camera brands, but they can go even cheaper during sales.
 Check out our page covering Blink security camera deals and time your purchase to enjoy the biggest savings.

-After I took these cameras for a test drive, I calculated a SecureScore™ of 7.6 out of 10.
+After we took these cameras for a test drive, we calculated a SecureScore™ of 7.6 out of 10.
 They are definitely solid cameras, but there is room for improvement.
-I docked Blink some points because these cameras require a separate hub and the features leave a little something to be desired.
+We docked Blink some points because these cameras require a separate hub and the features leave a little something to be desired.
 If you want to see how Blink matches up with our top picks, read our Ring vs. Blink comparison, Blink vs. Arlo comparison, or Blink vs. SimpliSafe matchup.

 If you can believe it, the installation actually got easier from there.
 Once we scanned the QR codes on the boxes, complete instructions popped up on our app.
 We had to give each device a name – we went with Groucho, Chico, and Harpo – and the app synced everything up for us from there.